Jalal Khan Orakzai

-Jalal Khan Orakzai (Note: or Jalal Khan Rohilla as well as Jalaluddin Khan) (جلال خان وركزۍ) was an Afghan commander and Mughal serviceman who repulsed a larger marauding Sikh force.
+Jalal Khan Orakzai (Note: or Jalal Khan Rohilla) (جلال خان وركزۍ) was an Afghan servicemen of the Mughal Empire who repulsed a larger Sikh force at the siege of Jalalabad.

 Background

 Jalal Khan's father Hazar Mir Warakzai of Miranzai Khel came to India during the reign of Shah Jahan.
 He hailed from the Orakzai tribe of Pashtuns.

-Jalal Khan successfully conquered and destroyed the Rajput town of Khera Manihar.
-It was on the ruins of Khera Manihar, where he founded the town of Jalalabad (not to be confused with Jalalabad, Afghanistan) and would act as the town's faujdar.
-Jalal Khan also served under the command of Aurangzeb in the Deccan wars.
+He lived at and was the Faujdar of the town of Jalalabad which was founded by him.
+Jalal Khan had also served under the command of Aurangzeb in the Deccan wars.
 He had a strongly built fort around the town of Jalalabad.